Gaps In Teeth

 Filling The Gap

 Choices for filling the gap will depend on the number of teeth lost, the condition of adjacent teeth, your goals and your budget.
-Dentures, Invisalign, bonding, implants and bridges are all potential options.
+Dentures, bonding, implants and bridges are all potential options.

 You may have small gaps naturally in your teeth that may not have anything to do with the loss of a tooth.
 These gaps can cause problems for your oral health, but may also bother you from an aesthetic standpoint.
-Realigning teeth using Invisalign, bonding or both can often fill these gaps.
+Realigning teeth using bonding can often fill these gaps.

 - Dental Implants